Image 1 of 30

 Language: English

-Published By: T. Egerton, Whitehall & G. Kearsley, London
+Published By: Printed for T. Egerton, Whitehall, and G. Kearsley, Fleet Street, London

 Condition Report: